 That Oppo has plans for smartwatches is far from shocking news.
 After all, we heard earlier this year that the company was granted a patent for a truly bizarre foldable smartwatch (pictured above).

-Beyond that short post, very few firm details have emerged about the smartwatch, but we imagine speculation about hardware, operating system more will be revealed closer to a big reveal.
+Beyond that short post, very few firm details have emerged about the smartwatch, but we imagine speculation about hardware, operating system more will ramp up closer to a big reveal.

 Oppo smartwatch: Design and features